 The controlee shall update its macHrpUwbAifsPeriod to the value specified in the AIFS field of HRP UWB Association Response command.

+The Association Response command shall convey the Updated Short Address field if the Association Status field is set to 0x02.